railsbridge/board/README.md

 ### Who is the board?

-The full RailsBridge Board will have representation from a variety of chapters.
 These people are the current board:

 * [Rachel Myers](https://twitter.com/rachelmyers)
 * [Bianca Rodrigues](https://www.linkedin.com/in/biancarodrigues)